GPID-WB/Global-Regional-Estimates/afeafw.md

 ## [Global and Regional Aggregates](index.md) --- [Regional Aggregates:AFE/AFW](afeafw.md)

 # Regional Poverty Estimates for East and West Africa regions
 This code allows the user to replicate the poverty estimates for the East and West Africa regions as defined by the World Bank and reported in ["March 2021 PovcalNet Update- What's New"](https://documents1.worldbank.org/curated/en/654971615585402030/pdf/March-2021-PovcalNet-Update-What-s-New.pdf).
+The auxiliary material needed to run this code can be found [here](https://github.com/PovcalNet-Team/AFEAFW)

 ```stata
 /*==================================================